Queen Margaret Union: Relationship with other student organisations

 There are two Unions at the University of Glasgow with some students choosing to join both of them during, and after, Freshers' week.
-Some students think that joining both is not allowed, but many first years join both before deciding which union they prefer.
 In 2003–2004, both Unions attempted to change their Constitutions to allow for Automatic Joint Student Membership.
-The QMU successfully made the required changes, but due to an irregularity in procedures, the GUU did not put the matter to a vote and the process was abandoned.

 The University of Glasgow is not affiliated to the National Union of Students (NUS), with the QMU instead being part of Northern Services, a purchasing consortium set up by the students unions of Edinburgh.
 In 2006, a referendum was held to ask the students of the university whether it should affiliate with the NUS, during which the QMU formed part of the "No to NUS" campaign.

 Governance

 Board of Management

 The QMU is run by a student Board of Management bi-annually elected by the membership.
 The names of the Presidents of the Union are preserved on a board in the main stairwell of the Union and photographs of each entire Board of Management are taken at the start of their term of office and displayed on the walls of the Board Room.

 The Board is divided into three distinct parts.
 The Executive comprises the offices of President, and two Vice Presidents (Vice President: Membership, Clubs and Societies and Vice President: Board of Management) and are charged with the day-to-day running of the union and maintaining a high level of discipline, member and clubs and societies involvement and representing the union externally.
 They oversee every event, operation and campaign within the Union, and also act as trustees.

 The Convenors are each responsible for an aspect of the unions' activity.
 The convenors are Campaigns and Charities Convenor, Events Convenor, Publications Convenor, Social Convenor, Tech Convenor and Mental Health and Welfare Convenor.
 They each chair a committee of Union members, as described below.

 The largest section of the board is that of the Current Student Representatives.
 The 'CSR Committee' is composed of twelve elected students, at least three of whom are in their first year of study, who are largely free to involve themselves with whatever aspects of the union they see fit.
 A Convenor of Current Student Representatives (CCSR) is elected from amongst them to represent the committee as a whole to the Executive and Convenors.

 In addition to this, the Board of Management contains two Former Student Members, the Past President, Honorary President and two Honorary Vice Presidents.
-The current President of the Queen Margaret Union is Lachlan Farquharson.